Small mining companies shun London market after IPO flops

 London’s big institutional investors, however, are seen as more risk averse than those in major mining centres such as Canada and Australia, particularly when it comes to relatively illiquid shares they cannot get out of quickly, bankers say.

-Besides Russia’s Polyus (PLZLq.L), which has China’s Fosun International (0656.HK) as its cornerstone investor, and Rainbow Rare Earths (RBWR.L), which mines rare earth materials needed for renewable energy storage, the miners that listed in London this year are down 13 percent on average.
-Precious metals specialist Jangada Mines (JANJ.L) is down more than 20 percent.
+Besides Russia’s Polyus (PLZLq.L), which has agreed to sell a 10 percent stake to a consortium led by China’s Fosun International (0656.HK), and Rainbow Rare Earths (RBWR.L), which mines rare earth materials, the other four miners that listed in London this year are down.

+Polyus on Thursday issued a statement saying the Fosun stake sale had a completion deadline of February 2018, versus a previous target of the end of the year, and would be completed “as soon as the Chinese government gives its approval”.

 Condor Gold’s Child says figures from RBC Capital Markets show some emerging gold producers listed in Toronto can be valued at roughly three times as much as in London, based on their estimated gold reserves.